Jump: Search:

 • Datasheet alternating row colors to see rows better

-Here's an example from Total Access Emailer for Access 2007.
+Here's an example from Total Access Emailer for Access 2007, 2010, 2013 and 2016.
 Notice the transparent Command Buttons with graphics across the top of the form and the datasheet with alternating colors below it:

 Enhanced command buttons in Total Access Emailer for sending emails from Microsoft Access 2007